 The Way to Cook is an incredible cookbook that has never failed to produce exceptional results.
 The Grated Potato Galettes are no exception.

-I used the following ingredients: Baking potatoes, clarified butter, salt and pepper.
+I used the following four simple ingredients for this amazing dish: Baking or russet potatoes, clarified butter, salt and pepper.

-The trick in making clarified butter is to remove the milk solids from the butter.
-Sometimes, the milk solids float on the top of the clarified butter, sometimes they sink to the bottom and sometimes they do both.
+When I make clarified butter, sometimes the milk solids float on the top of the clarified butter, sometimes they sink to the bottom and sometimes they do both.

 I started by peeling the cold potatoes.
-Then, I rubbed them through the large holes of a box grater onto a baking sheet.
+Then, I grated the potatoes using the large holes in a box grater.

 After that, I placed the grated potatoes in a large bowl.
 Next, I tossed them with a half teaspoon of Kosher salt and a quarter teaspoon of freshly ground black pepper.

 When it was time to start cooking, I added half of the clarified butter to a 10-inch skillet.
-Then, I heated it over medium heat for several minutes.
+Then, I heated the butter over medium heat for several minutes.

 When the butter was hot, I added the grated potatoes and pressed them lightly to form a compacted disk.